thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 21 December 2022
+### Daily Rundown on Thursday, 22 December 2022

-- The average temperature today is 8.67˚C;
+- The average temperature today is 9.9˚C;
-- With highs of 8.85˚C and lows of 5.36˚C.
+- With highs of 10.04˚C and lows of 5.27˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->